Megasolid Idiom — Build a Rich Text Editor in Python

 self.editor.setFontPointSize(12)

-We need our toolbar to update automatically when clicking/selecting text within the editor.
+We need our toolbar to update automatically when clicking or selecting text within the editor.
 By connecting our custom slot (update_format) to the .selectionChanged signal from the editor, we receive a signal every time the current selection changes.

-The editor toolbar is setup using a QToolBar to which we add a number of widgets.
+The editor toolbar is set up using a QToolBar to which we add a number of widgets for text formatting controls.

-The font dropdown is set up using QFontComboBox a Qt builtin which shows the fonts available on the host system, with each font listed by name with a demo of the font.
+The font dropdown is set up using QFontComboBox, a Qt built-in widget which shows the fonts available on the host system, with each font listed by name with a preview of the font.

 Font size is handled with a standard QCombobox which we pre-fill with a default list from the constant FONT_SIZES.
 The .currentIndexChanged[str] signal emits the current value of the combobox when it is updated.
 This is passed to the editor .setFontPointSize using a lambda to wrap the call so we can convert it to a float first.